tuseefahmed786/code-intelligence-ai/README.md

 ---
 ## GitHub Webhook Setup

-To enable automated integrations and notifications for your project, you can add a webhook to your GitHub repository.
+To enable automatic AI-powered PR reviews for your repository, add a webhook to your GitHub repository.
+This will automatically analyze every Pull Request and post detailed code review comments with quality scores, security issues, and improvement suggestions.

-### Step-by-Step Guide
+### Step-by-Step Guide Install

 1. **Navigate to your repository on GitHub**
    - Go to your repository's main page on GitHub